-- Applications for the 2017 edition of Inside Pictures are open from the 9th February until 12th March.
+- Applications for Inside Pictures tend to open around the time of the Berlinale / EFM til mid March.
 After this time, the application form is taken offline and Inside Pictures does not accept applications.

 - We welcome enquiries about the course and the application process year-round.
 Please contact one of the team if you have a question.

 - To help you prepare your application – or if you would just like to get an idea of what would be asked of you – you can download a PDF of the 2017 Inside Pictures Application Form

 The Application Process

 - All applications are to be made online, via the application form: